Getting Started

 ~/.capsule/keys

-capsule --helpcapsule engine featuresEngine Setup
+ato --helpato engine featuresEngine Setup

-Section titled “Create a New Capsule”Use capsule new for template generation.
+Section titled “Create a New Capsule”Use ato new for template generation.
 Available templates: python|node|hono|rust|go|shell.

-schema_version = "1.1"name = "hello-capsule"version = "0.1.0"type = "app"
+schema_version = "0.2"name = "hello-capsule"version = "0.1.0"type = "app"default_target = "cli"

 Section titled “Validate and Run”- Validate manifest -

-capsule validate .checks syntax/semantics/IPC conflicts. - Run capsule -
+ato validate .checks syntax/semantics/IPC conflicts. - Run capsule -

-capsule open .executes thecapsule.toml. - Monitor process -
+ato open .executesdefault_target. - Monitor process -

 Section titled “Pack and Sign”For distribution, create a .capsule and sign with Ed25519 key.
 Signed artifacts can be reused in public flows or CI.

-capsule pack . --initcapsule keygen --out ~/.capsule/keys/default.pemcapsule sign ./dist/hello-capsule.capsule --key ~/.capsule/keys/default.pemNext Steps
+ato pack . --initato keygen --out ~/.capsule/keys/default.pemato sign ./dist/hello-capsule.capsule --key ~/.capsule/keys/default.pemNext Steps

 Section titled “Next Steps”- For manifest and lifecycle details, see Core Concepts